 This service provides two key functions which enable the Planning Department to fulfill its mission and City Charter functions.
-The executive leadership of the Planning Department advises the Mayor, Administration senior staff, other cabinet agencies; and the Planning, Preservation and Sustainability Commissions, on issues and policies related to development, land use, zoning, capital programming, sustainability, and historic preservation.
+The executive leadership of the Planning Department advises the Mayor, Administration senior staff, other cabinet agencies; and the Planning,

+Preservation and Sustainability Commissions, on issues and policies related to development, land use, zoning, capital programming, sustainability, and historic preservation.
 The administration staff also provides the direct support functions for executive agency leadership, including the formulation of the budget, fiscal operations, procurement, accounting, human resources and general administrative services for the Planning Department.
-The General Fund recommendation for Fiscal 2013 is \$600,623, an increase of \$17,298 or 3% above the combined General Fund/CDBG current level of service.
+The General Fund recommendation for Fiscal 2013 is \$743,676, an increase of \$160,351 or 27.5% above the combined General Fund/CDBG current level of service.
+The increase is primarily due to \$143,053 in building rental payments to DGS for the department's space in the Benton Building.
 The Fiscal 2013 recommendation will allow for maintenance of the current level of service.

-851. Liquor License Compliance

-Liquor License Board
+851. Liquor License Compliance Liquor License Board

 This service provides regular inspection of licensed establishments to ensure compliance with the State laws and regulations regarding the sale and service of alcohol within Baltimore City.
 In addition, this service monitors the City's adult entertainment establishments.
 Citizen complaints regarding licensed establishments are referred to the Liquor Board by the City's 311 call center.
 Violations of State law and liquor board licensure rules are handled at public hearings conducted by the Liquor Board.
 The General Fund recommendation for Fiscal 2013 is \$321,383 (19%) below cost to maintain the current level of service.
-Four vacant and four filled positions are recommended for abolishment.
-Funds are added for three part-time inspector positions and three promotions from Inspector II to Inspector III.
+Five vacant, unfunded positions are abolished.
+Additionally, funding for four filled positions is eliminated.
+Funds are added for three part-time inspector positions and the promotion of three full-time inspectors.
 The service projects to complete 4,600 routine inspections during Fiscal 2013.
 The City will study ways to improve liquor license inspector productivity.

-878. Disabilities Commission

-Office of Civil Rights
+878. Disabilities Commission Office of Civil Rights

 This service is responsible for ensuring the accessibility of City facilities, programs and services for residents with disabilities monitoring the city's compliance with the Americans with Disabilities Act (ADA) and providing information and educational programs for City government and businesses regarding reasonable accommodations for employment and other issues concerning people with disabilities.
 According to the 2006 American Community Survey, there are over 110,000 people with disabilities in the City.
-One filled position is abolished, and the staff functions of the Disabilities Commission will be shared by the Office of Civil Rights, the Department of General Services, and the Department of Housing and Community Development.
+The Fiscal 2013 recommendation is \$40,284 (36%) below the cost to maintain the current level of service.
+One filled position is abolished, and one position will be transferred from the Department of Public Works.
+The City will increase its investment in making public buildings ADA accessible.